JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/paladin.md

 ### Aura of Courage (Level 10)

-Starting at 10th level, you and friendly creatures within 10 feet of you can't be [frightened](rules/conditions.md#frightened) while you are conscious.
+Starting at 10th level, you and friendly creatures within 10 feet of you can't be [frightened](/compendium/rules/conditions.md#frightened) while you are conscious.

 At 18th level, the range of this aura increases to 30 feet.

 ### Improved Divine Smite (Level 11)

 By 11th level, you are so suffused with righteous might that all your melee weapon strikes carry divine power with them.
-Whenever you hit a creature with a melee weapon, the creature takes an extra `1d8` radiant damage.
+Whenever you hit a creature with a melee weapon, the creature takes an extra `dice: 1d8|avg` (`1d8`) radiant damage.

 ### Ability Score Improvement (Level 12)